 Paranormal Beliefs in Angels, Aliens, and Demons

 The belief in spirits is one of the main aspects of Western religion.
 We can trace these beliefs directly to the ancient mystery religions of the Mediterranean (circa 1 BCE).
 These religions come from Persia, Egypt, Babylon, and Assyria.
-Here is where you find all the doctrines which are the backbone of Christianity, Islam, and Judaism.
+Here is where you find all the doctrines that are the backbone of Christianity, Islam, and Judaism.

 The truth about their doctrines came to light thanks to the discovery of The Rosetta stones in Egypt in 1799.
 The engravings enabled us to read ancient Akkadian and Sumerian cuneiform languages.
 By the 1850s, the mythology of the Abrahamic faiths came to light, and this revelation could not be discounted.
 So they explained it away: